vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 - Notional has been audited, has an active Bug Bounty ($1,000,000) with immunefi and is certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin.
 Notional Finance has an on-chain reserve fund that can be utilized to help cover any losses and reduce insolvency risk.

+- Phuture has several [audits](https://docs.phuture.finance/protocol/audits), including a [Peckshield audit](https://github.com/peckshield/publications/blob/master/audit_reports/PeckShield-Audit-Report-Phuture-FRPVault-v1.0.pdf) of the FRPVault contract used by USV.
+The most significant finding is PVE-004: Trust issue of admin key, which addresses the counter-party risk posed by the `VAULT_MANAGER_ROLE`.

-- Given the current successful vote in favor of allocating a CRV gauge for USV-FraxBP, it is in the community's interest to monitor the performance of the pool for evidence of organic adoption.
+- Given the successful vote in favor of allocating a CRV gauge for USV-FraxBP, it is in the community's interest to monitor the performance of the pool for evidence of organic adoption.
 In the event that the pool fails to generate adequate volume, it may be appropriate to reevaluate the gauge.

 ## LlamaRisk Gauge Criteria